txje/Unicycler/README.md

 ### Install

-If you have the necessary permissions and want to install Unicycler for all users:
+To install Unicycler for all users:
 ```
-sudo python3 setup.py install
+python3 setup.py install
 ```

-If you don't have sudo access or want the installation to be specifically for your user:
+You may need `sudo`, depending on your permissions.

+To install just for your user:
 ```
 python3 setup.py install --user
 ```